 How to contact us

-If you would like further information on how your information is used, how we keep your information secure, what your rights to access information we hold on you are, or have provided your details but have now decided that you no longer want to receive information from us, please email us at email@example.com .
+If you would like further information on how your information is used, how we keep your information secure, how you can exercise your data rights as listed above, or have provided your details but have now decided that you no longer want to receive information from us, please email us at email@example.com.